JiriSlof/KnowledgeBase/README.md

 - Service Provider License Agreement (SPLA) - program for service providers

 ## License unit restriction
 1. min.
-8 Core licenses per processor.
+8 Core licenses per processor.[^1]
 2. min.
-16 Core licenses per server.
+16 Core licenses per server.[^1]
-[^1]For example, a single processor server with 4 cores requires 16 Core licenses, and a 4-processor server with 8 cores on each processor requires 32 Core licenses.
+[^1]: For example, a single processor server with 4 cores requires 16 Core licenses, and a 4-processor server with 8 cores on each processor requires 32 Core licenses.

 ## License mobility
 1. License Mobility is not available for Windows Server